The museum is open Saturdays from 9:00 am to 4:00 pm CDT (Chicago time).

 This car was built by American Car & Foundry (AC&F) as U.S. Army Troop Kitchen car no. K-325.
-These cars were used as "rolling kitchens" by the military to feed the troops enroute to various ports.
+These cars were used as "rolling kitchens" by the military to feed the troops on route to various ports.
 This is one of two troop cars at the Hoosier Valley Railroad Museum, the other being our troop sleeper.

 After the World War II ended, the car became surplus and was sold to the Chicago & Eastern Illinois Railroad and reconfigured as a tool car and given maintenance of way car number A-1054.
 It was assigned to the C&EI wreck train in Danville, Illinois, and was later transferred to the wreck train in Yard Center in Dolton, Illinois.